The1Funraiser/WHSTechNotes/journal.md

     5. Hacking, jamming, or cyber vulnerabilities can pose a serious risks to air traffic manaegment by disrupting communication systems and safety protocols.
     6. Machine learning can be used to predict and prevent accident by analyzing past acidents to get the data to identify patterns to help predict and prevent future accidents by adding more safety measures.

 # February 11, 2025

 What type of data structures (e.g., lists, dictionaries, databases) would you use to store player performance statistics?
 The type of structure I'd use to store player performance statistics is a simple and efficient data structure would be array.
 Theres using a dictionary data structure to store player performance statistics.
 There is hash table data structure to also store player performance statistics.
 And another option is a linked list tto store player performance statistics.

+# February 18, 2025

+What's the most interesting thing I learned this week?
+The most interesting I learned this week was that the Minute Man III is 60ft tall.
+Its silent and able to reach it's target in 30 minutes.
+Military officers work 24 hour shift.
+While the security team is on duty for 96 hour shift.
+And the Minuteman silos were built during the height of the cold war era.